-- □ Perform routine PPE and hand hygiene audits using a tool, document the findings, review with the facility's leadership team and provide feedback to frontline staff - Perform hand hygiene audits routinely on all units. - Perform PPE audits routinely on all units. - □ Ensure that alcohol-based hand-rub (ABHR) stations are available throughout the facility - ABHR stations should be available outside of every resident room and accessible to staff unless otherwise contraindicated - □ All facility personnel are wearing a facemask while in the facility.

-residents who are not recovered (less than six months from infection) and also not fully vaccinated (14 days or more since their final dose in the vaccine series), as they are able to tolerate, should wear a facemask anytime a staff member enters their room and whenever they leave their room or are around others, including whenever they leave the facility for essential medical appointments.
+- ☐ Perform routine PPE and hand hygiene audits using a tool, document the findings, review with the facility's leadership team and provide feedback to frontline staff - o Perform hand hygiene audits routinely on all units. - o Perform PPE audits routinely on all units. - ☐ Ensure that alcohol-based hand-rub (ABHR) stations are available throughout the facility - ABHR stations should be available outside of every resident room and accessible to staff unless otherwise contraindicated - ☐ All facility personnel are wearing a facemask while in the facility - Residents who are not fully vaccinated (14 days or more since their final dose in the vaccine series) or recovered (less than three months from infection), as they are able to tolerate, should wear a facemask anytime a staff member enters their room and whenever they leave their room or are around others.
+This includes whenever they leave the facility for essential health care appointments.